pelamfi/zurb-foundation-scss-webpack-example/README.md

   This file is also a good place to start putting your own SCSS code.
   * [index.js](src/index.js) The "root" Javascript that imports the `app.css` above.
 This file also imports the Foundation Javascript components.
 This file is then processed by the Webpack and embeded in the generated `Index.js`.
 This file is also a good place to start putting your own Javascript code.

+## LICENSE

+Everything in this repo (this README, bunch of configuration and index.html) is licensed with the very liberal [UNLICENSE](LICENSE.txt).
+Feel free to use.

+As an exception, the file  [zurb-foundation-sample-index.html](src/zurb-foundation-sample-index.html) belongs to the creators of Zurb Foundation, so consider deleting it after you clone this repository.

 ## TODO

   * Support for separate CSS resource in production mode to avoid [FOUC](https://en.wikipedia.org/wiki/Flash_of_unstyled_content)